Miscanthus sinensis: Environmental benefits and carbon sequestration

-Miscanthus sinensis shows a high potential for Soil organic carbon (SOC) sequestration, especially under moderate warming scenarios (RCP 4.5).
+Miscanthus sinensis shows a high potential for soil organic carbon (SOC) sequestration, especially under moderate warming scenarios (RCP 4.5).
 Under high warming scenarios (RCP 8.5) the SOC stocks may decline over time, because Miscanthus sinensis is better adapted to cooler climates.

 Higher SOC improves soil structure, nutrient cycling, water retention, microbial activity and biodiversity which are essential for soil health, sustainability and productivity in agricultural practices.
 Healthier soil can build up resilience against extreme weather events, especially against soil erosion and water loss through soil structure and stability.
 Moreover, increased SOC in soils play an important role in climate change mitigation by helping to offset greenhouse gas emissions.

 Usually, C4 carbon fixation plants have higher root exudation and rhizodeposition than Miscanthus.
 This suggests that the carbon dynamics in Miscanthus are dominated by recycling processes instead of carbon stabilization, meaning that not as much carbon is directly released into the soil through the roots.
 An important way of carbon storage in Miscanthus is through translocation of carbon into rhizomes before the crop is harvested.
 Additionally, carbon gets back to the soil through decomposition of plant material.

 The carbon sequestration potential of Miscanthus sinensis varies by climate, soil type, management practices and land-use history.
 Depending on the land-use practice, a lot of carbon can be lost because of soil disturbances.
-The benefit of using perennial crops like Miscanthus sinensis is that you don’t have those annual disturbances and therefore, the soil has time to replace those losses.
+The benefit of using perennial crops like Miscanthus sinensis is that there is no annual disturbance and therefore the soil has time to replace those losses.
 This leads to a higher stable soil carbon content.
 Especially in the first few decades SOC stocks can increase but might eventually decline again when returning to conventional cropping practices.

 Each species of Miscanthus has its own way of carbon transfer and allocation.
 Miscanthus sinensis produces less yield than Miscanthus x giganteus above ground but allocates carbon below ground more efficiently, which can enhance SOC.
 Furthermore, Miscanthus sinensis has a higher tolerance for water stress which might also enhance the effectiveness of the carbon retention.